 • If b24ac<0b^2 - 4ac < 0, there are no real solutions.

-The Three Main Methods
+The Three Methods And When Each Fits

-Then use the zero-product rule: if a product is 00, at least one factor must be 00.
-So the solutions are x=2x = 2 and x=3x = 3.
+Factoring works when the quadratic rewrites as a product such as (x2)(x3)=0(x - 2)(x - 3) = 0.
+Then the zero-product rule applies: if a product is 00, at least one factor must be 00, so x=2x = 2 and x=3x = 3.
+It is usually fastest when the expression factors cleanly.

 x=b±b24ac2ax = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}